abitofhelp/async_result/SECURITY.md

 ## Supported Versions

-We take security seriously and provide security updates for the following versions of the Ada Result Library:
+We take security seriously and provide security updates for the following versions of the Ada Async_Result Library:

 | Version | Supported          |
 | ------- | ------------------ |